We have a number of overseas relationships that have developed over recent years.

 Noah, Susan and Penny, the three Ugandan trustees of Love in Action, visited the UK for four weeks in April 2012.
 Noah & Susan spent a week here in Leyton.
 It was great to spend time with them.
 During their visit they took part in a Family Day, homegroups and visited a local school with Barbara.
 Penny, who works as the Love in Action social worker visited an East London child services department to gain experience and advice.

-We have also worked closely with Transform Europe Now.
-We have participated in their Harvest for the Hungry project for a number of years, and have also been privileged to sponsor Leaders Alpha Training courses in Poland, Bulgaria, Romania and Albania; so equipping churches in each of these countries to reach out with the gospel.
+We have also worked closely with Transform Europe Network.
+We have participated in their Harvest for the Hungry project for a number of years, and have also been privileged to sponsor Leaders Alpha Training courses in Poland, Bulgaria, Romani a and Albania; so equipping churches in each of these countries to reach out with the gospel.
 We have also been able to fund the translation of the Alpha course into Albanian.
-For a number of years we have also supported a community health worker in Sophia, Bulgaria.
+For a number of years we supported a community health worker in Sophia, Bulgaria and now we support Project Romania Rescue.
 A number of people from GateWay have visited various linked projects in Eastern Europe.

 Wishing to respond in some way to the refugees crisis due to the current civil war in Syria, we have been able to send gifts to an Ichthus Link church in Lebanon to help start a project to provide some schooling for the refugee children they have contacted in the Bekaa valley.
 There is a great need for clothing for small children and we hope to be able to provide this too.